mo10serek/cst8917_Assignment_1/README.md

 After that press F1 again and run `Azure Functions: Download Remote Settings...` and select **Yes to all** to overwrite the existing local settings.

-## Deploying again
+### Deploying the Function resource

-After you created and connected the resources, deploy and run the function again.
+Now we need to deploy the application by pressing `F5` and it will run the entire program.
+Go to the input container and upload any image

-Go to the **Query editor** blade in the database resource in Azure Portal and log in.
-Then select **Select Top 1000 Rows** after right click the dbo.ImageMetrics table and check the results if there is an updated row.
+after that, go to the **Query editor** blade in the database resource in Azure Portal and log in.
+Then select **Select Top 1000 Rows** after right click the dbo.ImageMetrics table and check the results if there are any updated rows.

 ## Run in Azure and check if the app is updated